meharshitishu/kubebuilder/README.md

 **Note:** Kubebuilder does not exist as an example to *copy-paste*, but instead provides powerful libraries and tools to simplify building and publishing Kubernetes APIs from scratch.

-Kubebuilder is developed on top of the controller-runtime and controller-tools libraries.
+Kubebuilder is developed on top of the controller-runtime and controller-tools libraries

 ### Installation